WHMIS Labels: Supplier vs Workplace Labels Guide

 Under the federal Hazardous Products Act, fines can reach $5 million.
 Provincially, OHS penalties vary: $2,000 to $10,000 per contravention in Alberta, up to $500,000 for individuals in Ontario.
 But the real cost is the worker who got hurt.

 If your WHMIS program is a one-time online course and a binder of SDSs collecting dust, you have a compliance gap an inspector will find.
+30-Day Free Trial analyses your entire WHMIS program and tells you what is current and what needs attention.
 A proper program includes workplace-specific training, current SDSs, workplace labels on every decanted container, and a system to update it all when products change.
 That is what Safety Evolution builds for contractors every week.
 Our training platform handles WHMIS training delivery and record-keeping so you can prove compliance when it matters.

-Get Your Free Assessment →The two WHMIS signal words are "Danger" and "Warning."
+30-Day Free TrialThe two WHMIS signal words are "Danger" and "Warning."
 "Danger" is used for the most severe hazard categories (fatal, toxic, corrosive), while "Warning" is used for less severe but still significant categories (harmful, irritant).
 These are the only two signal words in WHMIS, aligned with the Globally Harmonized System (GHS).

 A hazard statement is a standardized phrase on a WHMIS label or Safety Data Sheet describing the nature and degree of hazard.
 They use H-codes: H200 series for physical hazards, H300 series for health hazards, and H400 series for environmental hazards.
 Examples: "H300: Fatal if swallowed" and "H225: Highly flammable liquid and vapour."